The International Trade Law Review: Malaysia

 This resulted in the suppression of steel prices in the Malaysian market.
 As such, a number of investigations have been initiated against exporters.

 Although steel products still form the basis of a large number of the investigations conducted, there has also been a shift in recent years to other types of products, such as chemicals.

-From a legal perspective, we observed the beginning of judicial reviews under Section 34a of CADDA against decisions made by MITI.70 In a reported case, an applicant was successful in reviewing and quashing the decision by the government of Malaysia made under CADDA.71
+From a legal perspective, in 2008 we observed the beginning of judicial reviews under Section 34a of CADDA against decisions made by MITI.69 In a reported case, an applicant was successful in reviewing and quashing the decision by the government of Malaysia made under CADDA.70

 On the safeguard front, there has been an increase in cases under the SA.
 To date, all the investigations under the SA have been in relation to steel-related products.

 In July 2015, upon a final determination, the government of Malaysia imposed the first-ever safeguard measure by imposing safeguard duty starting at 17.4 per cent on imports of hot-rolled steel plates.
-The duty would apply for three years and would gradually reduce to 10.4 per cent in the final year.
+The duty applied for three years and was gradually reduced to 10.4 per cent in the final year.
 Exemptions were given for products whose grade and quality the domestic producers could not manufacture.